JellyRollJunior/chiikawa-news-network/README.md

 -   server

     -   follows
-        -   returns isFollowing for all user retrieval
-            -   format isFollowing
         -   when implementing followers -> only serve posts created by followed users
         -   move editing user to /current?